rocky-linux/documentation/docs/guides/contribute/beginners.md

     Now you can look at what you’ve done, line by line.
 Did you miss anything?
 Back up to the previous page and correct it again (you’ll have to start over), then click Propose Changes again.

     Once the doc is the way you want it, click the green button that says Create Pull Request.
-This provides one more chance to double check your changes and confirm the doc is ready.
+This provides one more chance to double-check your changes and confirm the doc is ready.

 5. Create Pull Request

     All of your work so far has been done in your own repository, with no opportunity to break the RL main repository.
-Next you submit it to the documentation team to merge your version into the main version of the document.
+Next, you submit it to the documentation team to merge your version into the main version of the document.

     Click the big green button that says Create Pull Request.
 Good news, you still haven’t broken anything, because now it goes to the RL documentation team for review.